Dimethyl sulfoxide

 Dimethyl sulfoxide (DMSO) is an organosulfur compound with the formula (CH3)2S=O|auto=1.
 This colorless liquid is the sulfoxide most widely used commercially.
 It is an important polar aprotic solvent that dissolves both polar and nonpolar compounds and is miscible in a wide range of organic solvents as well as water.
 It has a relatively high boiling point.
-DMSO is metabolised to compounds that leave a garlic-like taste in the mouth after DMSO is absorbed by skin.
+DMSO is metabolised to compounds that leave a garlic-like taste in the mouth after DMSO is absorbed by the skin.

 In terms of chemical structure, the molecule has idealized C_{s} symmetry.
 It has a trigonal pyramidal molecular geometry consistent with other three-coordinate S(IV) compounds, with a nonbonded electron pair on the approximately tetrahedral sulfur atom.

 Synthesis and production

 Dimethyl sulfoxide was first synthesized in 1866 by the Russian scientist Alexander Zaytsev, who reported his findings in 1867.
 Its modern use as an industrial solvent began through popularization by Thor Smedslund at the Stepan Chemical Company.
 Dimethyl sulfoxide is produced industrially from dimethyl sulfide, a by-product of the kraft process, by oxidation with oxygen or nitrogen dioxide.